 Hopefully you’ll find the answers to your questions here, on Basics, Tips and Tricks, Customizing the templates, Performance, Animating the Camera, Technical Issues, or something else.
 If you don’t, please ask directly.

 So how does this work?

-- Edit your title into your sequence (insert/overwrite/superimpose, etc.).
+- Drag the title into your sequence.

-- Double-click the title in your sequence to load it into the Viewer.
+- Click the title in your sequence.

 How do I make sure everything will work perfectly?